Data Privacy & Cybersecurity

 - Travelers has provided cyber-related insurance coverage with robust risk management services for more than 30 years.

 - Travelers understands the importance of helping organizations work through an incident, from recovering after a breach to managing expenses associated with a cyber event.

-- Our CISO meets regularly with the Cyber Insurance team to promote sharing and collaboration within our business.
+- Our Chief Information Security Officer meets regularly with the Cyber Insurance team to promote sharing and collaboration within our business.

-- From 2011 through 2018, our gross written premium from cyber coverage has seen an over 30% compounded annual growth rate.
+- From 2012 to 2021, our gross written premium from cyber coverage has seen an over 25% compound annual growth rate.